 Equipment: You can wear any clean sneakers that will not mark the gym floor.
 You will need a solid pair of black shorts of your choosing to wear with the provided jersey top to match our school colours of purple, gold, white and black.
 The jersey provided is to be returned at the end of the season.

-Knee pads are optional and a families responsibility to purchase.
+Knee pads and/or arm sleeves are optional and a families responsibility to purchase.

 Practices and Games:

 Practices and games are in 1.5 hours (90 minute) time slots.
 League games are a best of 3 match.
-Any additional games played within the timeslot are for fun to maximize the playing time available.
+Games go to 25 points, win by 2.
+If a third tie breaking set is needed, the game goes to 15, win by 2.
+Any additional games played within the timeslot are for fun, playing to 25 points and/or end of the time slot.

 We usually attend 2 local weekend tournaments hosted at the Grant Harvey Centre.
-Sometimes a team might travel to a tournament in Moncton or surrounding area.
+Sometimes a team might travel to another tournament (ex.
+Moncton or Woodstock).
 These tournament games are usually in 1 hour time blocks.
-During these tournaments in a best of 2 match, only 12 players will get playing time as the rules state you cannot substitute players unless someone is hurt.
-When tournament games become a best of 3 match, if the match goes to a third set, then the coaches can substitute players as per the rules of the game.
+Tournaments are a best of 2 match during round robin play, only 12 players will get playing time as the rules state you cannot substitute players unless someone is hurt.
+When tournament games become a best of 3 match in the playoffs, if the match goes to a third set, then the coaches can substitute players as per tournament rules.

 Varsity (Gr.
 7-8) and JV (Gr.
 6-7) play with standard volleyball rules.
 Gr.
 6 only teams play by Volleyball Canada Tripleball rules.